Why visit Monte Carlo?

 One of the first things that come to everyone’s mind when Monaco is mentioned is the Grand Prix.
 Run since 1929, it is widely considered to be one of the most important and prestigious automobile races in the world.
-The circuit has been called "an exceptional location of glamour and prestige".
-You can enjoy the races from grandstands that are built around the circuit, balconies around Monaco become viewing areas for the race and many hotels and residents cash in on the birds eye views of the race.
+The circuit has been called “an exceptional location of glamour and prestige”.
+You can enjoy the races from grandstands that are built around the circuit, balconies around Monaco become viewing areas for the race and many hotels and residents cash in on the birds-eye views of the race.
 The rich and famous arrive on their boats and the yachts in the harbour fill with spectators.

 Monaco Ville, also known as Le Rocher, is the only part of Monaco that has retained its original old town, complete with small, windy medieval lanes.
 The old town thrusts skywards on a pistol-shaped rock, its location overlooks the sea to hold stunning views.
-There are various staircases up to Le Rocher however the best route up is via Rampe Major, which starts from place aux Armes near the port.
+There are various staircases up to Le Rocher, however, the best route up is via Rampe Major, which starts from place aux Armes near the port.

 Nestled on the Mediterranean, It’s no surprise that Monaco has some spectacular places to cycle on its doorstep.
-Col de la Madone, for example is used as a benchmark for many cyclists training for the Tour De France.
+Col de la Madone, for example, is used as a benchmark for many cyclists training for the Tour De France.

 Hotel de Paris is the country’s oldest and most famous hotel.
 But according to TripAdvisor, Monaco has a total of 11 hotels and B&Bs.
-Monte-Carlo Beach is perfect for travellers looking for a small hotel and want to be steps from the beach .Hôtel Hermitage is similar to Hotel de Paris in its exquisite ambiance and decor.
+Monte-Carlo Beach is perfect for travellers looking for a small hotel and who want to be steps from the beach .Hôtel Hermitage is similar to Hotel de Paris in its exquisite ambience and decor.
 This hotel has 280 rooms and a buffet breakfast served in their Winter Garden room; Gustave Eiffel designed the incredible domed ceiling.
-Monte-Carlo Bay Hotel & Resort is a modern hotel and it’s connected to the legendary Jimmy’z nightclub, so you are able to experience the high quality nightlife in Monte Carlo.
-Additionally it is the host hotel of the Monte Carlo tennis tournament so this is where all the players stay during that week in April.
+Monte-Carlo Bay Hotel & Resort is a modern hotel and it’s connected to the legendary Jimmy’z nightclub, so you are able to experience the high-quality nightlife in Monte Carlo.
+Additionally, it is the host hotel of the Monte Carlo tennis tournament so this is where all the players stay during that week in April.